juanchete-udacity/videogames-management/README.md

 401: Needs Auth
 403: Forbidden (you need more permissions)
 404: Resource Not Found
+412: Precondition Failed.
+Studio or Manager supplied could not exists
 422: Not Processable
 500: Internal Server Error